copyrite/LwotcMinimalText/XComGame.md

 You are in low cover.
 You are a low cover object.

 ## Terrorize
 Volt has a chance to panic on hit.
-The chance is based on a contest of Wills.
+The chance is based on a contest of wills.
 * TODO: What's the base chance?

 ## That's Close Enough